dwightvj/PIC16B-Project/README.md

 To learn more about the model, navigate to the **Model Architecture** page to see the structure of the convolutional neural network.

+### Using a Sample Image

+If you do not have an image of a dog, but you would still like to use our Dog Breed Predictor, navigate to the **Use a Sample Image** page of our web application.
+Here, there is a dropdown menu where you can select from a gallery of photos.
+Once you have chosen a picture, click submit and the top three predicted breeds will appear, exactly like our **Predict Dog Breed** page.
+Each picture is named based on its dog breed, so you can see the accuracy of our predictor!

 ## Using the Dog Breed Recommender

 Going to the **Find Your Perfect Dog** page brings you to our breed recommender page.
 Here, you can input a variety of characteristics you want in a dog using the sliders on the page.
 Then, after clicking submit, the model will display the top three dog breeds that match your wanted characteristics.
 If you want to try a different set of character traits, simply move the sliders and click submit again, as the model will automatically reset when the sliders are moved.